 First things first: Nearly all manufacturers offer a 5-year warranty on their equipment no matter what.
 That’s true whether your system is a Trane, Lennox, Rheem, or whatever brand.

-- At PV, we register the new equipment for you; that’s why our equipment warranties are for 10 years by default.
+- At PV Heating & Air, we register the new equipment for you; that’s why our equipment warranties are for 10 years by default.

 - Some contractors offer a 5-year warranty but promptly provide the information needed to register the product on your own and double the time frame.